Design thinking

 While we’ve covered some of the skills and behaviors you need to successfully run design thinking exercises, having the right tools can help a lot, too.
 A collaborative platform helps teams communicate, share ideas, and turn those ideas into solutions together.

-Mural helps teams visualize their ideas in a collaboration platform that unlocks teamwork.
+Mural helps teams visualize their ideas in a collaboration platform built for teamwork.
 This helps everyone stay on the same page, while giving them the ability to add their own ideas freely and easily.
 Mural facilitates effective collaboration both in person and remotely, making it ideal for design thinking workshops for co-located and distributed teams.
 Plus, it has tons of ready-to-use templates (like the ones we listed above) to help you get started.